tanij/docs-exercises/book/exercises/100_exercise_train_object_detector.md

 backup = duckie_backup
 ```

-You can look at the repository to get an idea of what files `train.txt` and `valid.txt` look like: lists of image paths.
+You can look at the repository to get an idea of what the files `train.txt` and `valid.txt` look like: lists of image paths.
 The file referenced by `names` is the `classname_file`, which in our case looks like the following since we are training on 4 classes:
 ```
 bot
 duckie